 Players: 1-4 | Ages: 14+

-Aftermath is a very solid storytelling adventure game and my group’s favorite of Jerry Hawthorne’s Adventure Book Games series so far.
+Aftermath is an awesome storytelling board game and my group’s favorite of Jerry Hawthorne’s Adventure Book Games series so far.
 It has a great story, going through the adventures with your powered-up rodents is a lot of fun, and the campaign system makes the post-apocalyptic world change as you play through the game.

-Aftermath works equally well as a light family board game and as a campaign game that a group of adult gamers can play, which is a unique combo.
+Aftermath works equally well as a light family board game and as a campaign game that a group of adult gamers can play.
+If you’re searching for the best cooperative adventure board games for families, Aftermath is a great choice.

 Read our Aftermath review